A testicle lump is swelling or a growth (mass) in one or both testicles.

 What to expect at your health care provider's office

-Your health care provider will examine you.
-This may include looking at and feeling (palpating) the testicles and scrotum.
-You will be asked questions about your health history and symptoms, such as:
+Your health care provider will perform a physical examination, which may include inspecting and feeling (palpating) the testicles and scrotum.
+The health care provider may ask questions about the lump, such as:

 - When did you notice the lump?